evanwill/_drafts/_notes/py-club.md

 ## JupyterLab

-- It's the future and it's ready, [news](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906), [blog](https://towardsdatascience.com/jupyter-lab-evolution-of-the-jupyter-notebook-5297cacde6b)
+- It's the future and it's ready ([news](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906), [blog](https://towardsdatascience.com/jupyter-lab-evolution-of-the-jupyter-notebook-5297cacde6b)).
+Notebook was designed around 2011--since then Python has been relatively stable, but web technology has changed rapidly...
+Jupyter Lab is an update using modern web technology,
 - If you have an up-to-date Anaconda install, it's already installed
 - [JupyterLab docs](https://jupyterlab.readthedocs.io/en/stable/index.html)
 - fully backwards compatible ("Classic" Notebooks runs from the same server)
-- more IDE like (tabs and panes)
-- updated notebook features (drag & drop cells, collapse, context menu)
 - updated framework (built on JS)
 - more extensible
+- more IDE like (tabs and panes)
+- updated notebook features (drag & drop cells, collapse, context menu, more live preview formats and syntax highlighting)
+- code console (with notebook, text file, or codeblock in markdown > right-click to start console, shift+enter to run line or block)
+- Output view (right-click > "Create new view for output")
 - `conda install nb_conda`
 - `jupyter lab`